AYLIEN/pipeline-challenge/README.md

 # Challenge

-We are looking to design a high-throughput data pipeline which pulls messages from an HTTP endpoint and indexes them in Elasticsearch for further searching.
-The HTTP endpoint for pulling messages is provided, as well as the tools necessary (Elasticsearch + Kibana).
-You do not need to provide an API to search over elasticsearch, the pipeline is enough and we will be looking at the data directly, but you should consider how to effectively index the documents so that they can be searched.
-After receiving messages and indexing them, you have to "acknowledge" those requests by sending a request to the Messages API with the message ID that has been processed successfully.
-The messages API provides metrics on the time it took to process each message.
+We are looking to design a high-throughput data pipeline which pulls messages from an HTTP endpoint, transforms them, and sends them for processing to another endpoint.
+In the end, the service will acknowledge successful processing of each message.
+The HTTP endpoint for pulling messages, processing them and acknowledging them are provided, as well as a metrics endpoint so you can see how your pipeline is doing.
+More details on the API is provided below, and you can find the specification in `messages-openapi.yaml`.

-The language or framework your work with is up to you entirely.
+The language or framework you work with is up to you entirely.
 Please provide instructions for running your project.

-We will run it along the messages API so we can see your pipeline processing messages and the latency metrics.
+In short, these are the steps you need to implement:
+1. Pull messages
+2. Transform them in a way that is digestable by the `/process` endpoint (example request below)
+  - Concatenate title and body into `text`
+  - Count characters and words into `characters_count` and `words_count` respectively
+  - Flatten social share counts for each network and sum them up (`facebook_shares: 123`, `twitter_shares: 50`, `reddit_shares: 5` and `sum_shares: 178`)
+3. Send them for processing
+  - In case of a failure, retry them
+4. Acknowledge successfully processed messages

+There is no "strict" validation of your transformed messages, we mostly care about how you will integrate such transformation into your code.

 # Tools